AleksiHel/ProjectTemplate/README.md

 ## Features

 - MongoDB configured and connection.
-- DatabaseManipulator class configured for with some basic functionalities.
+- DatabaseManipulator class configured with some basic functionalities.
 - Log in configured with cookies.
 - Registering configured with usernames.
 - Error messages for log in and register.